TheodoreChuang/javascript_practise/notes_reactjs/react-auth/react-bookmark/README.md

 # Beast Mode
 *x Allow a user to delete a bookmark
-* Allow a user to edit a bookmark
+*x Allow a user to edit a bookmark
 * Handle JWT expiry (redux)

 # Beast Mode+